-As a student of history and the law, I found it fascinating that Marshall’s leadership on and off the bench was able to set the stage for the next 200 years of American jurisprudence.
-More impressive, and relevant to today’s challenges with the Supreme Court, was the ability of Marshall to navigate a political climate that was arguable more polarized than what we see today and do so in a fledgling republic with limited precedent for solving the big legal, political, economic and international problems it faced.
+As a history and law student, I found it fascinating that Marshall’s leadership on and off the bench set the stage for the next 200 years of American jurisprudence.
+More impressive and relevant to today’s challenges with the Supreme Court was the ability of Marshall to navigate a political climate that was arguable more polarized than what we see today and do so in a fledgling republic with limited precedent for solving the big legal, political, economic and international problems it faced.

-Marshall’s approach in leadership was one of pragmatism and loyalty to people.
-Jefferson and Jackson tended to be driven by ideology, and Marshall was willing to compromise his own opinions before compromising his own leaders, associates, or the Republic.
+Marshall’s approach to leadership was one of pragmatism and loyalty to people.
+Jefferson and Jackson tended to be driven by ideology, and Marshall was willing to compromise his opinions before compromising his leaders, associates, or the Republic.
 This would sometimes result in inconsistencies in his legal opinions but generally served to reinforce Constitutional principles and maintain the peace and unity of the Union.

 Perhaps summarizing Marshall best, Paul notes that “Marshall acted to forge consensus on the Court and avert constitutional crises.
 Marshall tried to persuade his brethren to his point of view when he could, and when he could not, he sought common ground.
 Marshall did not see compromise or pragmatism as a moral failing.
 Nor should we.
 Compromise and pragmatism made possible the Union.”
 (2018, p.440)

-Many of the leaders we read about are viewed through idealism, where Marshall is best viewed through the lens of pragmatism.
-Had Marshall stuck strictly to a Federalist ideology during his tenure as Chief Justice, it is likely that the United States would look very different today if it existed at all.
-His ability to look at the big picture, work for consensus, perform legal gymnastics were necessary to get to the result he knew was required, and convincing a very ideologically diverse Supreme Court to over 1,000 decisions where almost all were unanimous in an extremely polarized political environment is not only a testament to his leadership and pragmatic approach.
+Many leaders we read about are viewed through idealism, whereas Marshall is best viewed through pragmatism.
+Had Marshall stuck strictly to a Federalist ideology during his tenure as Chief Justice, it is likely that the United States would look very different today if it existed.
+His ability to look at the big picture, work for consensus, and perform legal gymnastics were necessary to get to the result he knew was required, and convincing a very ideologically diverse Supreme Court to over 1,000 decisions where almost all were unanimous in a highly polarized political environment is not only a testament to his leadership and pragmatic approach.
 Still, it is also a lesson for our current Chief Justice and leaders tasked with navigating today’s similarly turbulent environment.